szabgab/slides/python/basic2.md

 {i: isdecimal}
 {i: isnumeric}

+* This solution only works for integers.
+Not for floating point numbers.

 * We'll talk about this later.
 For now assume that the user enters something that can be converted to a number.
 * Wrap the code in try-except block to catch any exception raised during the conversion.
 * Use Regular Expressions (regexes) to verify that the input string looks like a number.